pratham2245/hospital_management_system_project.sql/README.md

 # Exploratory Data Analysis (EDA) for the follwing questions:
 1. Display all patients covered by PulseSecure insurance.

-2.Show the doctors who work in the “Central Hospital”.
+2. Show the doctors who work in the “Central Hospital”.

 3. List the names and contact numbers of all patients registered in 2022.